The Fiat S76 or "Beast of Turin" is a Goodwood favourite and can usually be heard before it is seen at #FOS

 The iconic spitfire covered almost 43,000 kilometres and visited over 20 countries on its epic journey and currently resides at our Aerodrome.

-Enjoy a full day of family fun with unlimited* access to The Copse which includes the Short Course and Short Game area, plus a delicious lunch at the Goodwood Bar and Grill.
+Enjoy a full day of family fun with unlimited* access to The Copse, including the Short Course and Short Game area, followed by a delicious selection of sandwiches and paninis from the Goodwood Bar and Grill.

 Located at the Golf At Goodwood Academy, The Copse is a brand-new short game area and six-hole short course designed by James Edwards of EDI Design.
 With holes from 50-90 yards and five dedicated practice zones, it’s ideal for honing your skills or enjoying a fun day out.
-Perfect for all ages, with all-day access and lunch at the Goodwood Bar and Grill included.
+Perfect for all ages, with all-day access and a selected lunch from the sandwich and panini menu at the Goodwood Bar and Grill.

 The Copse features six fun holes ranging from 50–90 yards, winding through oak and pine trees.
 Perfect for relaxed rounds, sharpening scoring shots, or post-work play.
 Nearby, the short game area includes five zones designed to mirror real on-course challenges like uphill lies, downhill chips and flop shots.